vakata/jstree/README.md

 [view result](http://jsfiddle.net/vakata/2kwkh2uL/9/)

 `"core.check_callback"` can also be set to a function, that will be invoked every time a modification is about to happen (or when jstree needs to check if a modification is possible).
 If you return `true` the operation will be allowed, a value of `false` means it will not be allowed.
+The possible operation you can expect are `create_node`, `rename_node`, `delete_node`, `move_node` and `copy_node`.
+The `more` parameter will contain various information provided by the plugin that is invoking the check.
+For example the DND plugin will provide an object containing information about the move ot copy operation that is being checked - is it a multi tree operation, which node is currently hovered, where the insert arrow is pointing - before, after or inside, etc.

 ```js
 $("#tree").jstree({